materialsproject/foundation/decisions/0004-planning-of-developments.md

 * Bad because the forum might be hard to navigate
 * Bad because developer-oriented discussions might get lost among all the user support questions

-### Multi-Step Solution Including Website, Readme.txt and Discussions (version of the 6th of March 2023)
+### Multi-Step Solution Including Website, Readme.md and Discussions (version of the 6th of March 2023)

 The multi-step solution includes the following points:

 * Create a New Developer Guide on the MP Docs page that describes, at a high level, how codes work together, what is expected of new PRs, and who to contact.
-* Update to MP Website and Open Source Software Section with link to New Developer Guide
+* Update MP Website and Open Source Software Section with link to New Developer Guide
-* Update to Readme.txt of individal repos with link to New Developer Guide
+* Update Readme.md of individal repos with link to New Developer Guide
 * Create a GitHub discussions board in MP Foundation repo where developers could discuss/announce new additions.
 Link to this from the New Devleoper Guide
 The following points are the summary of our discussion:
 * Good as it would help developers to get started